 Research Interests

-My main research interests lie within the field of modeling and control of networks, with applications in transportation networks.
+My main research interests are centered around non-linear modeling and control, game theory, and networks with applications in intelligent transportation systems.

 Feedback-based Traffic Light Control